ResearchObject/workflow-run-crate/docs/provenance_run_crate.md

 A Provenance Run Crate MUST record the details of *tool* executions corresponding to each workflow *step* through additional [CreateAction](http://schema.org/CreateAction) entities, each of which MUST refer to the entity representing the tool via [instrument](http://schema.org/instrument).
 The workflow MUST refer to the orchestrated tools via [hasPart](http://schema.org/hasPart), as specified by the Bioschemas [ComputationalWorkflow profile](http://bioschemas.org/profiles/ComputationalWorkflow/1.0-RELEASE).

 The crate SHOULD also record *step* executions via [ControlAction](http://schema.org/ControlAction) instances, each of which MUST reference: a [HowToStep](http://schema.org/HowToStep) instance representing the step via `instrument`; the `CreateAction` representing the corresponding tool run via `object`.
-The workflow MUST reference its steps via [step](http://schema.org/step).
+The workflow MUST reference any `HowToStep` instances that represent its steps via [step](http://schema.org/step).
 Each `HowToStep` instance MUST reference the entity that represents its corresponding tool via [workExample](http://schema.org/workExample), and MAY indicate its position in the execution order via [position](http://schema.org/position).
 In addition to `File`, `SoftwareSourceCode` and `ComputationalWorkflow`, a workflow that points to step metadata via `step` MUST have a type of [HowTo](http://schema.org/HowTo).

-The crate MAY also include an [OrganizeAction](http://schema.org/OrganizeAction) representing the execution of the workflow *engine* (e.g. cwltool), which MUST point to: an entity representing the workflow engine (e.g. a [SoftwareApplication](http://schema.org/SoftwareApplication)) via `instrument`; the `CreateAction` that represents the workflow run via `result`; the `ControlAction` instances corresponding to the step executions via `object`.
+The crate MAY also include an [OrganizeAction](http://schema.org/OrganizeAction) representing the execution of the workflow *engine* (e.g. cwltool), which MUST point to: an entity representing the workflow engine (e.g. a [SoftwareApplication](http://schema.org/SoftwareApplication)) via `instrument`; the `CreateAction` that represents the workflow run via `result`; the `ControlAction` instances representing the step executions via `object`.

 The tool that implements a step can in turn be a workflow (*nested workflow* or *subworkflow*): in this case, it MUST be represented as a `ComputationalWorkflow`, and all of the above directions apply to it recursively.
 If the subworkflow is described in a section of the main workflow (e.g. as in [packed CWL workflows](https://www.commonwl.org/v1.2/CommandLineTool.html#Packed_documents)), rather than in a file of its own, it SHOULD be added to the crate as a [contextual entity](https://www.researchobject.org/ro-crate/1.1/contextual-entities.html): in this case, its type list MUST NOT include `File`.